magomimmo/modern-cljs/doc/tutorial-17.md

-In this tutorial we're going to integrate the validators for the Shopping Calculator into the corresponding WUI (Web User Interface) in such a way that the user will be notified with some error messages when the she/he types in invalid values in the form.
+In this tutorial we're going to integrate the validators for the Shopping Calculator into the corresponding WUI (Web User Interface) in such a way that the user will be notified with the corresponding error messages when the she/he types in invalid values in the form.

 We have two options.
-We can be religious about the progressive enhancement strategy and then start from the server-side.
-Or be more agnostic and then start from the client-side.
-Although this series of tutorials is mainly dedicated to CLJS, we decided, at least for this time, to be more religious than usual and start by integrating the validators in the server-side code first, and forget for a while about CLJS code.
+We can be religious about the progressive enhancement strategy and then start injecting the validators into the server-side code.
+Or we can be more agnostic and start injecting the validators into the client-side code.
+Although this series of tutorials is mainly dedicated to CLJS, we're going to start from the CLJ code first, and forget for a while about CLJS code.

-## Prepare the field for the HTML transformation

 > NOTE 1: I suggest you to keep track of your work by issuing the
 > following commands at the terminal: